Micro-credential: Recognising and managing disinformation

 This micro-credential is ideal for Victorian Councillors and officers working in governance, communications, engagement, legal services, and risk management.
 Participants will gain an understanding of how disinformation impacts councils and communities as well as best practice skills to assess, counter, and build resilience to it.

-The course will explore key tactics and techniques, tips for building resilience, and cultural and psychological aspects of disinformation and malign influence.
 During the course you will analyse historical and contemporary case studies and learn about techniques to assess and counter disinformation.
 You will then be guided to apply internationally recognised best-practice techniques to pre-bunk and debunk specific examples of disinformation, misinformation or malign influence.

 Course facilitators: